 35.3.2.4 Multi-link device addressing

-An MLD has an MLD MAC address that singly identifies the MLD.
+An MLD has an MLD MAC address that uniquelyidentifies the MLD.

-(#1156)The MAC address of each AP affiliated with an AP MLD shall be different from each other.
+(#1156)

-(#2374)If each AP affiliated with an AP MLD has a different MAC address, then when a non-AP MLD is associated with such an AP MLD, each non-AP STA affiliated with the non-AP MLD shall have a different MAC address.
+(#2374)Each STA affiliated with an MLD shall have a different MAC address.

 (#2759)NOTE—The MLD MAC address of an MLD might be the same as the MAC address of one affiliated STA or different from the MAC address of any affiliated STA.

-(#1158)The value of the Address 2 (TA) field (if present) in the MAC header of a frame sent over-the-air shall be the MAC address of the transmitting STA affiliated with the MLD corresponding to that link except for(#2474) the Individual/Group bit, which is set to 1 when the TA field value is a bandwidth signaling TA and set to 0 otherwise.
+(#1158)The value of the Address 2 (TA) field (if present) in the MAC header of a frame shall be the MAC address of the transmitting STA affiliated with the MLD corresponding to that link except for(#2474) the Individual/Group bit, which is set to 1 when the TA field value is a bandwidth signaling TA and set to 0 otherwise.

-The value of the Address 1 (RA) field in the MAC header of an individually addressed frame sent over-the-air shall be the MAC address of the receiving STA affiliated with the MLD corresponding to that link.
+The value of the Address 1 (RA) field in the MAC header of an individually addressed frame shall be the MAC address of the receiving STA affiliated with the MLD corresponding to that link.

-(#1670)The value of the Address 3 field and the Address 4 field (if present) in the MAC header of a data frame sent over-the-air by a transmitting STA affiliated with the MLD shall be set based on Table 9- 30 (Address field contents), where the BSSID is the MAC address of the AP affiliated with the AP MLD corresponding to that link.
+(#1670)The value of the Address 3 field and the Address 4 field (if present) in the MAC header of a data frame sent by a transmitting STA affiliated with the MLD shall be set based on Table 9- 30 (Address field contents), where the BSSID is the MAC address of the AP affiliated with the AP MLD corresponding to that link.

 35.3.4 Discovery of an AP MLD